A new perspective

 Exhaling loudly, that whoosh of air serves to calm me, prepare me for a response.
 "Well, that's a lot to place on the shoulders of a man that had no direction, no focus, and no ambition just a few weeks ago.
 Still, I'm intrigued.
 I'm excited to learn more, to be a part of something."

 That surprises me, but it’s nothing compared to the shock of seeing the doors of the room burst open and the largest, most incredibly huge man come striding into the room.
 His head nearly touches the ceiling and I rise as he comes closer.
 At a bit over six foot three, I’m dwarfed by this giant.
 At the minimum, he has to be seven and a half feet tall.
 Blond hair hangs down past his shoulders and moves rhythmically as he walks.
 Fierce blue eyes that never blink, stare at me.
-The ogre comes over, picks the two hundred and ten pounds of me up and tucks me under one arm like a football.
-The one arm of the giant grasps me in a bear hug and I’m unable to breathe, I succumb to unconsciousness.
+The ogre comes over, picks the two hundred pounds of me up and tucks me under one arm like a football.
+The one arm of the giant squeezes me in a bear hug and I’m unable to breathe, I succumb to unconsciousness.
 The last thing I see is Mr. MacGyver as he calmly watches this take place.